quinn-dev/schulfinder/README.md

 $ schulfinder schools.csv -f -p problems.csv
 ```

-If problems are split into a seperate file or no problems are found, the `problems` field will be emited from the main output file.
+If schools with problems are split into a seperate file or no problems are found, the `problems` field will be emited from the main output file.

 ## About the data source